 "Don't be foolish Niko, my dear boy, that wouldn't be smart!"

 "No, I will do it!
 I'll go straightaway to our cemetery and I will light a candle on our grave!"

 After what seemed like an eternity of family's warnings and efforts to talk him out of it, stubborn Niko, already annoyed, took his knife out of its holder and added:

 Finally, the sight of the small church appeared before him.
 The pale crosses decorated the yard.
-At first they seemed like bones standing out from the blackness of the night.
+At first, they seemed like bones standing out from the blackness of the night.
 Niko summoned up all the courage that he still possessed and walked over to the family's grave.
-His hands trembled while he tried to find matches in his pockets to light the candle.
+His hands trembled as he tried to find matches in his pockets to light the candle.
 Then he kneeled down onto the earthly grave while murmuring to himself 'Please, forgive me, Lord', took his knife out and struck it forcefully into the soil below him.
 When he tried to get to his feet, some supernatural force grabbed his coat and wouldn't let go.
-He instantly felt a great pain in his chest as the image of a decaying, skeletal hand, protruding from the ground and holding him down, went through his mind.
-He started to lose his breath, all the while trying to get away from the deadly grip.
+He instantly felt a great pain in his chest as the image of a decaying, skeletal hand protruding from the ground and holding him down, went through his mind.
+He lost his breath, all the while trying to get away from the deadly grip.
 In the next moment, Niko fell down unconscious, like a rag doll.

 Tomorrow morning, Niko's relatives came to the churchyard to see what had happened the night before, so they found his ice stiff body lying there.
 When they turned him around, they saw he had pierced his knife through the rim of the coat and pinned himself to the ground.
 The man who wasn't afraid was literally scared to death.